decentraland/decentraland-ecs-utils/README.md

 ```

 > Note: The trigger shape can be positioned or stretched, but it can't be rotated on any axis.
 This is a design decision taken for performance reasons.
 To cover a slanted area, we recommend adding multiple triggers if applicable.

+Each trigger area has a shape for its area to check for collisions, which is completely independent of the visible shape of the entity.
+The shape of the area can either be determined by a `TriggerBoxShape` or a `TriggerSphereShape`.
+When instancing these, can set the scale and an offset position.
+By default, the trigger shape starts in the same position as the entity that has the `TriggerComponent`.

+You can check where exactly the trigger area is and its scale by setting the `enableDebug` flag to true.
+You will then see this shape in the scene when running a preview.
+This debug shape is only visible in the context of a preview, not once the scene is deployed.

 ### Dissable a collision component